-- Equity in your home.
-This may be capped at a certain dollar limit. - Personal property.
-You generally can keep most personal property including items such as furniture, appliances and clothing. - Motor vehicles.
-You can generally keep a motor vehicle worth a certain amount. - Insurance.
-Usually you can keep the cash value of your policies. - Retirement plans.
-Pensions which qualify under the Employee Retirement Income Security Act (ERISA) are fully protected in bankruptcy.
-Many other retirement benefits are also protected, but IRAs and Keoghs are not. - Public benefits.
-Payments from welfare, Social Security and unemployment insurance are protected. - Tools of the trade.
-You will probably be able to keep the tools you use on your job, up to a certain dollar limit. - Wages.
+- Retirement plans.
+Pensions which qualify under the Employee Retirement Income Security Act ("ERISA") are fully protected in bankruptcy. - Public benefits.
+Payments from welfare, Social Security, and unemployment insurance are protected. - Tools of the trade.
+You will probably be able to keep the tools you use for your job, up to a certain dollar limit. - Wages.
 You can generally protect most of your earned but unpaid wages.